schizoakustik/glitchtools/README.md

 # Glitchtools

-Glitchtools being a CLI with some tools to glitch your avi files, heavily based on the AviGlitch gem (https://github.com/ucnv/aviglitch).
+Glitchtools being a CLI with some tools to glitch your avi files, heavily based on the AviGlitch gem (https://github.com/ucnv/aviglitch) and Streamio FFMPEG (https://github.com/streamio/streamio-ffmpeg).
 A frame repeater (`./framerepeater`), a JoinerAndMosher (`./join_and_mosh`) and a KeyframeLister (`./list_keyframes`) are what's available at the moment.

 It should probably be said that the project is mostly for my own pleasure and coding practice.
 It's not really user friendly right now if you're not me.

 ## Installation

 Clone repository, go to glitchtools directory and run `rake install` should do the trick.
+Also, streamio-ffmpeg requires [FFMPEG](http://www.ffmpeg.org) so make sure you've got that.

 ## Usage